 May - December 2013: Masters student "Habituation and personality in juvenile lemon shark".

-January 2015 - present: Ph.D.
+January 2015 - 2018: Ph.D.
 Student floating in a blue bucket (Humboldt University, Germany) "Ecological consequences of personality in sharks"

 Masters degree in General Biology, Animal Behaviour and Marine Sciences, (Institut Superieur d Agriculture de Lille, France & Universidad Autonoma de Baja California, Mexico)